EU Commission pushes to dilute U.S. Internet influence

 “Europe must contribute to a credible way forward for global internet governance,” said Neelie Kroes, the commissioner in charge of telecoms policy.
 “Europe must play a strong role in defining what the net of the future looks like.”

-She backed the ‘multi-stakeholder’ approach to governance, supported by the United States and industry, under which non-governmental organizations, countries, academics and the private sector collaborate on the network’s functioning.
+She backed the ‘multi-stakeholder’ approach to governance, supported by the United States and industry, under which non-governmental organisations, countries, academics and the private sector collaborate on the network’s functioning.

 The success of Kroes in pushing for a greater say will depend on the degree to which the alliance of 28 countries in the European Union supports such a push.

-Lawmakers in the European Parliament threatened on Wednesday to withhold their consent for this trade pact over data privacy concerns.

-A committee said data protection rules should be excluded from the trade talks and negotiated separately with the U.S., adding that “the fight against terrorism can never be a justification for untargeted, secret or even illegal mass surveillance programs.”

-Europe’s resolve on Internet governance will be tested at a series of major conferences this year, including one in April in Brazil, which has emerged as a major critic of international surveillance carried out by the U.S. National Security Agency.
+Europe’s resolve will be tested at a series of major conferences this year, including one in April in Brazil, which has emerged as a major critic of international surveillance carried out by the U.S. National Security Agency.

 Late last year, the European Union backed down from threats to suspend agreements granting the United States access to European data, rejecting calls for a tougher stance over alleged U.S. spying.

 “Governments already have a significant role within ICANN and it will be enhanced in the future,” said Nigel Hickson, ICANN vice president for Europe.
-“This internationalization was in train before Snowden.”
+“This internationalisation was in train before Snowden.”

-Additional reporting by Leila Abboud in Paris and Alina Selyukh in Washington; Editing by Tom Heneghan and Marguerita Choy
+The move by the Commission came as lawmakers in the European Parliament prepared their response to the U.S. spying scandal.

+It will vote on Wednesday to demand that more of the data gathered on the Internet is stored on computer servers in Europe to improve oversight, a largely symbolic move as the parliament cannot introduce such legislation alone.